Your company is already operating in Germany and you would now like to export worldwide?

 Mobile Robots – Transportation and Logistics

-With a 35 percent increase in units sold and over half of all professional service robots used for transporting goods or cargo, this sector has enjoyed significant growth.
-The Robot as a Service (RaaS) fleet grew by 20 percent to over 5,000 units.
+With a 14 percent increase in units sold (103,000) and over half of all professional service robots used for transporting goods or cargo, the mobile robots sector enjoyed significant growth in 2024.

 Hospitality Robots

-Over 54,000 units sold, a 31% increase.
-These robots are commonly used for tasks like room service and guest assistance in hotels and restaurants.
+In 2024, more than 42,000 hospitality robot units were sold.
+These robots are commonly used for hospitality tasks including room service and guest assistance in hotels and restaurants.

 Agricultural Robots

-Nearly 20,000 units have been sold in 2023 – marking a 21 percent growth.
+Nearly 20,000 units have been sold in 2024 – marking a six percent growth.
 These robots enhance efficiency in planting, harvesting and other farming tasks.

 Professional Cleaning Robots